Broadband Terms and Conditions

 - We do not charge for card declines, standing order declines or cheque bounces at present.
 However, should this happen on more than 3 occasions per year we reserve to right to then charge £20 per incident.
 Accidental Charge Backs on your credit card cost us £20 plus VAT per chargeback – we will pass this charge onto you.

 - We reserve to right to ask any broadband user, giving them 30 days notice, to migrate themselves to another provider for any reason we see fit (whilst this will only be in extreme cases).
 We will refund any overpayments in accordance with that service’s terms.
 We will also terminate accounts without notice for users sending spam or using their connection for illegal activities.

-- CEASE CHARGES (From November 1st 2011) Ceased connections for any reason are charged at BT Wholesale cost price of £31.11 plus VAT and include ceases for move home, line cease, LLU migration failure and if we have to cease your connection for non-payment.
+- CEASE CHARGES – Ceased connections for any reason are charged at Openreach cost price of £32 plus VAT and include ceases for move home, line cease, LLU migration failure and if we have to cease your connection for non-payment.
 Successful migrations to other ISP and LLU providers remains free of charge.

-- ORDER CANCELLATION CHARGES: (From November 1st 2009).
-Orders cancelled whilst in progress will be charged at £69.38 plus VAT, passed on directly from BT Wholesale.
+- ORDER CANCELLATION CHARGES.
+Orders cancelled prior to 3 days before install (or the point of no return as deemed by Openreach for different service) will be charged at £69.38 plus VAT, passed on directly from Openreach.